 Public Benefits and Public Interest Considerations: The Master Plan for Historic Preservation states that the Historic Preservation Commission should identify any public benefits that might result from designating a resource, including that it might be highly visible.
 Staff notes that the Administration Building is highly visible.
+Designation also serves to mark the resource's local and national significance and help publicize its little known but important history.

-Staff also finds that designation would not compromise any other known public interests.
+Staff also finds that designation would not compromise other known public interests.
 12